JarDeVSon/RESTAPI-Robot/README.md

 ## Running the tests

-In this project, you can run tests via CLI in both environments with the flag `-v` and generate the reports with the flag `-d` and pass the path to suite tests `Tests/TC.robot`: to run DEV `python -m robot -d reports -v ENVIRONMENT:dev Tests/TC.robot` to run HOM `python -m robot -d reports -v ENVIRONMENT:hom Tests/TC.robot`
+In this project, you can run tests via CLI in both environments with the flag `-v` generate the reports with the flag `-d` and pass the path to suite tests `Tests/TC.robot`:

+1) to run DEV `python -m robot -d reports -v ENVIRONMENT:dev Tests/TC.robot`
+2) to run HOM `python -m robot -d reports -v ENVIRONMENT:hom Tests/TC.robot`
 ___

 Made with ❤️ by [Jardeson Santos ](https://github.com/JarDeVSon).